-Looking for a great car game to play with beginning readers?
+Looking for a great car game to play with kids who are beginning readers?
 This alphabet-based categorizing memory game is great for kids 5 and up, or for slightly younger kids who have learned their ABCs.
 You don't need a game board or any materials, so it's perfect for long car rides, train trips and, of course, picnics.
 This is one of our go-to car and travel games for young school-age kids.

 How to Play I'm Going on a Picnic